City comparison

 Climate, safety, and demographics side by side.

-Bloomington and Indianapolis city (balance) have nearly identical overall cost-of-living indices.
-If you earn $80,000 in Bloomington, you'd need about $80,270 in Indianapolis city (balance) to keep the same standard of living.
+Bloomington, IN is about 1.2% cheaper overall than Indianapolis city (balance), IN, based on our cost-of-living index.
+Housing costs are roughly 3% higher in Indianapolis city (balance) than in Bloomington.
+If you earn $80,000 in Bloomington, you'd need about $80,935 in Indianapolis city (balance) to keep the same standard of living.